msmel01/YOLOv3-aquadrone/README.md

 * `height` is the height of the object.

 [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) and [LabelImg](https://github.com/tzutalin/labelImg) are two good options.
+## Repo setup for Windows
+The data augmentation app must be run on a Windows platform.
+To install required packages, use `pip install -r requirements.txt` in the root of the repo.
 ## Data augmentation
 A GUI has been made to facilitate the process of augmenting images.
 The [Albumentations](https://albumentations.ai/) library was used; demoes of data augmentation techniques can be found [here](https://albumentations-demo.herokuapp.com/).